Fraser Basin Council

 For more information on the UBCM Community to Community Forums, visit the UBCM website.

-Fraser Valley Debris Trap
+Fraser River Debris Trap

 The Fraser River debris trap is a floating facility between Hope and Agassiz that corrals uprooted trees and wood debris into a side channel where they can be chipped for hog fuel.
 The trap helps protect Lower Fraser River communities from large volumes of wood debris coming downstream during spring high waters and avoids what was estimated in 2008 at $8 million a year in costs of clean-up and repairs.